whynotavailable/budge/README.md

 ## License

-You can consider any code seen in the stream as cc0.
+You can consider any code seen on stream as cc0.
 You are free to do whatever you want with the code, but I provide no warranty or support.